-Pre-authorized national, state or local government may send emergency alerts regarding public safety emergencies, such as evacuation orders or shelter in place orders due to severe weather, a terrorist threat or chemical spill, to WEA.
+Pre-authorized national, state or local government authorities may send alerts regarding public safety emergencies, such as evacuation orders or shelter–in-place orders due to severe weather, a terrorist threat or chemical spill, to WEA.

-Participating wireless carriers push the alerts from cell towers to mobile devices in the affected area.
+The alerts from authenticated public safety officials are sent through FEMA's Integrated Public Alert and Warning System (IPAWS) to participating wireless carriers, which then push the alerts from cell towers to mobile devices in the affected area.
 The alerts appear like text messages on mobile devices.

-Alerts are broadcast only from cell towers in the zone of an emergency.
-The alerts are geographically targeted to cell towers in the location of the emergency.
+Alerts are broadcast only from cell towers whose coverage areas best match the zone of an emergency.
 Phones that are using the cell towers in the alert zone will receive the WEA.
-This means that if an alert is sent to an area in New York, all WEA-capable phones in the alert area can receive the WEA, even if they are phones that are roaming or visiting from another state.
+This means that if an alert is sent to a zone in New York, all WEA-capable phones in the alert zone can receive the WEA, even if they are phones that are roaming or visiting from another state.
 In other words, a customer visiting from Chicago would receive alerts in New York if they have a WEA-enabled mobile device and their phone is using a cell tower in the alert zone.

-How much will consumers pay to receive WEA?
+How much do consumers pay to receive WEA?

 Alerts are free.
 Customers do not pay to receive WEA.